EmbarkStudios/wg-ui/README.md

 docker pull embarkstudios/wireguard-ui:userspace
 ```

 Both images are built for `linux/amd64`, `linux/arm64` and `linux/arm/v7`.
-If you would need it for any other platform you can build wireguard-ui binaries with help from the documentation.
+If you would need it for any other platform you can build wg-ui binaries with help from the documentation.

 ## Install without Docker